 When to See a Podiatrist About Weight-Related Foot Pain

-If you’re experiencing increased foot pain, plantar fasciitis, or flat feet related to weight changes, a board-certified podiatrist can diagnose the underlying cause and create a personalized treatment plan.
+If you’re experiencing increased foot pain, plantar fasciitis, or flat feet related to weight changes, a board-certified podiatrist can diagnose the underlying cause and create a plan tailored to your foot type.
 At Balance Foot & Ankle, we offer biomechanical assessment and custom orthotic solutions for weight-related foot stress at our Howell and Bloomfield Hills offices.

 → Learn about our Weight-Related Foot Pain Treatment options